• Skip to primary navigation

 • Cover with the remaining filling

-• Cover with the top pastry, seal the sides and make few holes on the top to let the steam out while cooking
+• Cover with the top pastry, seal the sides, brush with an egg wash and make few holes on the top to let the steam out while cooking

 • Let them rest for 10 minutes before removing them from the tins